Atthaualpha/knowledge-abyss/spring/DEPENDENCY_INJECTION.md

 *[:arrow_left: Go back to IoC](./IoC.md)*

-Dependency injection can be thought as a implementation of IoC.
+Dependency injection can be thought as an implementation of IoC.
 DI is a design pattern, this means that is the "how" IoC can be applied.